;

 Risk Factors Increase the Chances of Kidney Stones

-Incidences of kidney stones have increased about six percent over the last 40 years.
 In addition, men are more likely to get this condition with a lifetime risk of 19 percent.

 Women, on the other hand, have a lower incidence of kidney stone formation with only a 9 percent risk

-Other things that increase the risk of kidney stones include the following
+Other things that increase the risk of kidney stones include the following:

 • Having a relative with kidney stones